momustafam/Case-Study-Projects/Data-Science/IBM_Data_Science_Capstone_Project/README.md

 <br>
 IBM Data Science Capstone Project

-This repository contains the code and documentation for my IBM Data Science Capstone Project, which is part of the IBM Data Science Professional Certificate on Coursera.

 # Project Overview

 The goal of this project was to develop a machine learning model to solve a specific business problem using location data.
 The project involved working with various data science libraries, such as Pandas, Numpy, Scikit-learn, and Folium, and using Python to preprocess the data, engineer features, and develop the machine learning model.